-If you participate in the UNC System 403(b) Plan, you must contribute a minimum amount of at least \$200 per calendar year.
+If you participate in the UNC System 457(b) Plan, you must contribute a minimum amount of at least \$200 per calendar year.

-Federal law also sets limits on the maximum amount you can contribute to the UNC System 403(b) Plan each calendar year.
+Federal law also sets limits on the maximum amount you can contribute to the UNC System 457(b) Plan each calendar year.
 For 2019, that limit is \$19,000.

 If you are at least age 50 (by the end of the current plan year), you are also allowed to make an additional "catch-up" contribution each year.
 It is so called because it helps people who may not have been contributing enough in previous years to "catch up" as their retirement draws closer.
 For 2019, the maximum catch-up contribution is \$6,000.
+As an alternative to the age 50 catch-up provision, you may be eligible to defer up to twice the contribution limit in effect for the three years preceding your normal retirement age.
+Contact your campus Human Resources/Benefits Office for more information.